QuantEcon/book-networks-public/code_book/ch_intro.md

 spec_rad(M)
 ```

 This function, along with functions for other important calculations from the text, are available in the quantecon_book_networks package.
-For convenience, source code for these functions can be seen [here](pkg_funcs).
+Source code for these functions can be seen [here](pkg_funcs).

 ```{code-cell}
 qbn_io.spec_rad(M)